 Whether to publish traditionally or self-publish is the question I get most from my ghosting clients.
 Most new to the writing arena don’t understand what’s involved with either path.
-This article will helpfully shed some light on the topic.
+This article will hopefully shed some light on the topic.

 With traditional publishing, you submit your EDITED manuscript to publishing houses and/or literary agents.

 To submit to publishers means finding ones that accept submissions in your genre.
 To do this, you’ll need to write a query letter.
 It’s the query letter that you first submit.
 And, until you find a publisher who’s interested in your manuscript, you have to keep submitting.

 It’s the same process for both publishers and literary agents.

 There’s no way to determine how long it can take to find a publisher or agent who will offer you a contract.
 It could happen quickly (not the norm) or it can take a year, two years, or more.
 There are no guarantees it will happen.

 As an example, it took Chicken Soup for the Soul 144 rejections before finally getting a publishing contract.
 And, they put a lot of time and effort into their publishing quest.

 And, there are lots of other famous authors who had their share of rejections.
 Check out this LitHub article: The Most Rejected Books of All Time

 The traditional process takes perseverance and commitment.
 You need to research publishers and agents.
 For this process, I recommend getting “Children’s Writer’s and Illustrator’s Market [current year].”
 It has hundreds of listings.